English for Academic Purposes - Tutorials (EAP)

 Making an Appointment

-Spring 13 EAP tutorials at NYU in London are Tuesdays and Thursdays.
+Fall 13 EAP tutorials at NYU in London are on Wednesdays and Thursdays.

 Tutorials can be booked here and usually last for one hour.
-Ben and Nicky can be found in Room 205.
+Ben and Nicky can be found in Rooms G01 and 101.
 When you are booking your EAP tutorial, please ensure you select EAP (English for Academic Purposes) schedule.

 Try to schedule your appointment in advance of the due date for your paper so the you will have ample time revise/rewrite after the session.

 You may schedule one appointment per week.
 You can book an appointment up to two weeks in advance.

 If you cannot find an available appointment for your preferred day or time, please use the online booking system's waiting list.
 The system will automatically send you an email when an appointment becomes available.

 - If you are working on a draft bring two copies of it, one for you and one for the writing tutor.

 - If your writing concern is related to a particular assignment, bring the assignment instructions.